darigovresearch/Universal-Foreign-Language-Flashcards/.github/ISSUE_TEMPLATE/language-request-template.md

 6. Town or City
 7. Celebrations
 8. House/Home
-9. Media & communications
+9. Media and communications
-10. Fashion, Form, Health
+10. Fashion, Form and health
 11. Studies
-12. Professional Life
+12. Professional life
-13. Love and Money
+13. Love and money